trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 | :---:         | :---         |
 | `PUT` | is used to send data to the sever to create or overwrite a resource |

-The same `PUT` request multiple times will always produce the same result.

-The `PUT` method is very similar to the `POST` method, because we also send the whole object.
-An important difference is that we use the `PUT` method when the object ID comes from the client.
-So `PUT` should be used to update the resource.
-It is very important that in the case of this mechanism the entire object is replaced!
-After updating, return code `HTTP 204 No content`.

-Use `PUT` when you can update a resource completely through a specific resource.
-For instance, if you know that an article resides at `http://example.org/article/1234`, you can `PUT` a new resource representation of this article directly through a `PUT` on this URL.
+Look at the [HTTP/1.1 RFC](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.5) for the definition of `PUT`:

+  > _The `PUT` method requests that the enclosed entity be stored under the supplied Request-URI.
+If the Request-URI refers to an already existing resource, the enclosed entity SHOULD be considered as a modified version of the one residing on the origin server.
+If the Request-URI does not point to an existing resource [...] the origin server can create the resource with that URI._

+The `PUT` specification requires that you already know the URL of the resource you wish to create or update.
+On create, if the client chooses the identifier for a resource a `PUT` request will create the new resource at the specified URL.

+If you know that a resource already exists for a URL, you can make a `PUT` request to that URL to replace the state of that resource on the server.

 Check for these things when testing `PUT` requests:

-- repeatedly cally a `PUT` request always returns the same result (idempotent)
+- repeatedly call a `PUT` request always returns the same result (idempotent)
-- after updating a resource with a `PUT` request, a `GET` request for that resource should return the new data
+- if an existing resource is modified, either the `200 OK` or `204 No Content` response codes SHOULD be sent to indicate successful completion of the request
 - `PUT` requests should fail if invalid data is supplied in the request - nothing should be updated

 For a new resource: